 Please feel free to contact the City of Ashland Clerk's office at 715-682-7071 if you have any questions.

 In response to current public health events, the City of Ashland is encouraging voters to vote absentee for the 2020 Election Year.

 Request an absentee ballot online at www.myvote.wi.gov and a ballot will be mailed to you.
 You will be required to send in a copy of your Photo ID.
-Ballots can be returned by mail or depositing into the Utility Payments Drop Box on Main Street in front of City Hall.
+Ballots can be returned by mail or depositing into the mail slot near the main door of City Hall, or into the Utility Payments Drop Box on Main Street in front of City Hall.

 If you have any questions or need assistance with your voting options, please contact the City Clerk’s office at 715-682-7071.

 Until further guidance is received, the City will not be conducting absentee voting within nursing homes and assisted living facilities according to WI Department of Public Health recommendations.
 Absentee ballots will be sent to each facility for those residents registered to vote.